Walter Ray Williams Jr.: Horseshoes

-Personal
+Personal life

 Williams graduated from Cal Poly Pomona in 1984 with a Bachelor of Science degree in physics and a minor in mathematics.
 He has stated that if he wasn't a successful bowler, "I would have gone to work for NASA."

-He was previously married to Paige Pennington.
-The couple lived in Oxford, FL, and adopted a daughter, Rebecca, in 2007.
-Williams and Pennington divorced in 2017.
-He is currently married to Fancy Allen.
-The couple has residency in Oxford.
-In addition to being a champion in both bowling and horseshoes, Williams plays golf and at one time had a 1 handicap.
+Williams and his first wife (Paige Pennington) lived in Oxford, FL, and adopted a daughter (Rebecca) in 2007 but later divorced in 2017.
+He now lives in Oxford with his second wife, Fancy Allen.

+In addition to his bowling and horseshoes championship accomplishments, Williams plays golf and at one time had a two handicap.

 Williams' career PBA Tour titles

-Among Williams' 47 career PBA Tour titles are eight majors (in bold type below).
-He is a three-time winner of the PBA World Championship, and has also won two U.S. Open crowns, two ABC/USBC Masters titles, and a Touring Players Championship.
+Among Williams' 47 career PBA Tour titles are eight majors (in bold text below).
+He is a three-time winner of the PBA World Championship and has also won two U.S. Open crowns, two ABC/USBC Masters titles, and a Touring Players Championship.
 He was a Tournament of Champions title short of completing a career "super grand slam."

-He has also won 16 PBA50 Tour titles, making him the all-time PBA50 titles leader and one of only five bowlers (along with Pete Weber, Tom Baker, Amleto Monacelli and Parker Bohn III) to win at least 10 titles on both PBA national tours.
+He has also won 16 PBA50 Tour titles (3 majors), making him the all-time PBA50 titles leader and one of only five bowlers (along with Pete Weber, Tom Baker, Amleto Monacelli and Parker Bohn III) to win at least 10 titles on both PBA national tours.
 Williams is also the only player in history to earn at least 60 combined titles between the PBA and PBA50 Tours.